LaunchCodeEducation/lchs/src/chapters/local-dev/basic-commands.rst

        This includes the proper syntax and a description of how that command works.
    + - ``clear``
-     - Empties the terminal window of previous commands and output.
+     - Empties the terminal window of old commands and output.
    + - ``cp source_path target_path``
      - *Copies* the file or directory at ``source_path`` and puts it in the ``target_path``.